Medicare Enrollment: Your Comprehensive Guide 2021

 Step 1: Sign Up Through Social Security

-If you are already receiving benefits from Social Security then there is no further sign up required of you.
-You will receive your Medicare coverage automatically.
-3 months prior to your 65th birthday, your Medicare card will come in the mail.
+If you’re already receiving benefits from Social Security then there’s no further sign up required of you, as Social Security beneficiaries automatically receive Medicare coverage.
+Three months prior to your 65th birthday, your Medicare card will arrive in the mail.

-If you are not already receiving benefits from Social Security then your first step will be to sign up for Medicare through Social Security.
+If you’re not already receiving benefits from Social Security then your first step will be to sign up for Medicare through Social Security.
 You can do so online at the Social Security website.

 Signing up online is likely your quickest and most convenience option.
 However, there are other sign up options available to you, as well.
-You can call Social Security at 1-800-772-1213, or you can find your local Social Security office to sign up in person.
+You can call Social Security at 1-800-772-1213, or find your find your local Social Security office to sign up in person.

 Step 2: Choose Your Medicare Coverage

-The coverage you are signing up for through Social Security is Original Medicare.
+We'll first take a look at Original Medicare, which is the coverage you’re signing up for through Social Security is Original Medicare.
 This consists of both Medicare Part A and Medicare Part B.

 Medicare Part A